JetBrains/kotlin-web-site/docs/topics/coding-conventions.md

 ### Source file names

-If a Kotlin file contains a single class (potentially with related top-level declarations), its name should be the same as the name of the class, with the `.kt` extension appended.
+If a Kotlin file contains a single class or interface (potentially with related top-level declarations), its name should be the same as the name of the class, with the `.kt` extension appended.
+It applies to all types of classes and interfaces.
 If a file contains multiple classes, or only top-level declarations, choose a name describing what the file contains, and name the file accordingly.
 Use [upper camel case](https://en.wikipedia.org/wiki/Camel_case) with an uppercase first letter (also known as Pascal case), for example, `ProcessDeclarations.kt`.